joshedwards237/cs4080-group-project/README.md

 The program also generates a summary text file with graph statistics.
 This file is saved in the `random_geometric_graphs_{format}` directory.

-# Random Small World Graph Generator
+# Random Small World Graph Generator (Deliverable 1.b)

 The small world generator borrows the majority of the design patterns from the geometric generator in order to maintain consistency.
 There are minor differences in the execution and the artifacts saved.
 The differences are shown with (***)